 When they return to their offices, do you think they’d find your email amongst hundreds of others?

 The out-of-office email often has a number you can call on or their peer’s email address.
-Take action, send an email, or book a call and close deals immediately.
+Take action, send an email, or book a discovery call and close deals immediately.

 #14.
 Explain to leads how your product solves their problem